<< Yesterday

 1963 Warren Spahn breaks Rube Waddell's record for career strikeouts by a left-hander when he whiffs pinch-hitter Al Ferrara for the final out in the Braves' 4-3 victory over LA.
 The crafty southpaw strikes out five batters during the County Stadium contest, giving him 2,382.

-1965 Dean Chance establishes an American League record when he fans to extend his streak to 11 consecutive plate appearances with a strikeout.
+1965 At Tiger Stadium facing Denny McLain, Dean Chance establishes an American League record when he strikes out in his 11th consecutive plate appearance.
 The Angels' right-hander falls one shy of the major league mark set by Sandy Koufax, who whiffed in 12 consecutive plate appearances in 1955.

 1969 Oriole right-hander Jim Palmer, coming off the disabled list just four days earlier, throws a no-hitter against Oakland.
 Baltimore's 8-0 victory gives the team a comfortable 14½ game lead in the first-ever American League East Division race.